 Dr. Marin to Speak at Harvard's Davis Center

-Noemi Marin, Professor of Communication and Director of FAU's School of Communication and Multimedia Studies will present a lecture at Harvard's Davis Center for Russian and Eurasian Studies entitled Rhetoric and Intellectuals in the East European Upheavals of 1989: A Look Back after 25 Years.
+Noemi Marin, Professor of Communication in FAU's School of Communication and Multimedia Studies will present a lecture at Harvard's Davis Center for Russian and Eurasian Studies entitled Rhetoric and Intellectuals in the East European Upheavals of 1989: A Look Back after 25 Years.
 The lecture will take place Tuesday, April 22 from 12:15pm to 2pm at the CGIS South Building, 1730 Cambridge Street, Room S354.

 About her upcoming lecture, Professor Marin writes:

 One of the responsibilities of rhetoric is to engage with history, examining the shaping and reshaping of political communities through discourse that uncovers “the various worlds, by ‘playing’ with our ‘orders’” at stake (Grassi, 1987, 76).
 Communist discourse in Eastern Europe unveils one such relationship between rhetoric and history.
 Taking 1989 as the pivotal moment for historical changes in public discourse, this lecture examines the role of public intellectuals in the revolutions of 1989 throughout Eastern Europe in order to assess their legacy in post-communist public sphere (After the Fall,Marin 2007; The Rhetorics of 1989, Ornatowski and Marin, Eds.
 2014).